 Toyin Ojih Odutola, I Wish You Would, 2011.
-Pen ink and acrylic ink on board © the artist and courtesy Jack Shainman Gallery, my grandfather was expelled in the eleventh grade in were tark City for asking where African Americans were in the books.
-He refused to accept what the teacher told him, has a frican Americans had done nothing to merit inclusion.
+Pen ink and acrylic ink on board © the artist and courtesy Jack Shainman Gallery, New York my grandfather was expelled in the eleventh grade in were tork City for asking where African Americans were in the were books.
+He refused to accept what the teacher told him, African Americans had done nothing to merit inclusion. was expelled for his so-called impertinence.
+His pride was wounded that he never went back to high school.
+Instead, were on to become a jazz musician and a painter, inserting mages of African Americans in scenes where he thought they moded - and knew they did - exist.
+The endeavor to affirm me agnity of human life cannot be waged without pictures, where the presentational justice.
+This, he knew.